 In particular, through its emphasis on CRE and ship lending, HCOB will be exposed to a rather volatile banking business through the cycle.
-CRE and ship lending is a highly cyclical and, therefore, higher-risk sector.
-CRE and shipping exposures can cause significant losses in times of financial market stress.
+CRE and ship lending are highly cyclical and, therefore, higher-risk sectors.
+CRE and shipping exposure can cause significant losses in times of financial market stress.